Made in Britain: Plot

-They go to the races and Trevor is given a chance to drive.
-Trevor seems to enjoy the experience, but gets into an accident, after which his car will not restart.
-Trevor cannot complete the race.
-On the drive back to the assessment centre, Peter informs Trevor that he could join a racing team if he wishes and would need not steal cars any longer.
+They go to the races.
+Trevor seems to enjoy the experience but gets into an accident, after which his car will not restart, so he cannot complete the race.
+On the drive back to the assessment centre, Peter informs Trevor that he could join a racing team if he wishes and so would not need to steal cars any longer.
+Trevor remains silent.

-After everybody has retired to bed, Trevor wakes up Errol and shows him Peter's keys, which he had taken.
-Trevor and Errol make their way into the office and Trevor finds their respective files.
+After everybody has retired to bed, Trevor wakes up Errol and shows him Peter's keys, which he has taken.
+Trevor and Errol make their way into the office, and Trevor finds their respective files.
 Trevor finds a report which says Errol will likely never return home.
-He drops the files on the floor and tells Errol to urinate and defecate on it.
+He drops the files on the floor and tells Errol to urinate and defecate on them.
 Errol defecates on his files, and Trevor urinates on his.

-Trevor and Errol leave the centre, and drive away in the centre's Ford Transit van.
-They reach Mr. Shahnawaz's neighbourhood and hurl stones through the windows and scream racial slurs.
-They get into the van and drive away.
-Trevor drives to a police station, and smashes the van into a car.
+Trevor and Errol leave and steal the centre's Ford Transit minibus.
+After reaching Mr. Shahnawaz's neighbourhood they find his house, hurl stones through his windows and scream racial slurs, then get back into the minibus and drive away.
+Trevor drives to a police station and smashes the minibus into a car.
 Errol is rendered unconscious by the impact.
-Trevor exits the van and runs away, leaving Errol to be apprehended by the police.
+Trevor runs away, after framing Errol by leaving him with Peter Clive’s keys, to be apprehended by the police.

-The next day, Trevor arrives at Harry's home.
-Harry tells him to go back to the assessment centre before it is too late.
-Trevor informs Harry of his misadventures, and tells him that he is turning himself in.
-Harry eventually makes the necessary calls to the police.
+Trevor spends the rest of the early morning making his way back to Harry Parker's home.
+Harry tells him to go back to the assessment center before it is too late.
+Trevor informs Harry of his misadventures and tells him that he is turning himself in.
+Giving up on him as a lost cause, Harry makes the necessary calls to the police.